 Grants.gov – A source to find and apply for federal government grants.

-The Network for Good's – The Network for Good's mission is to make it as easy to donate and volunteer online as it is to shop online, and to make it simple and affordable for all nonprofits, of any size, to recruit donors and volunteers via the Internet.
+The Network for Good's – Network for Good offers innovative, easy-to-use software and coaching for nonprofits - making it easy for all nonprofits, of any size, to effectively recruit donors via the Internet.

 Poughkeepsie Public Library District - Adriance Memorial Library is a Funding Information Network partner of the Foundation Center.
 This guide takes you to the library's resources for nonprofit organizations, which includes on-site access to the Foundation Center's database.